top of page

 Marvel Super Hero Adventures: Frost Fight!

 A harmless kids Christmas special.
-Super Hero Squad's Reptil crossing over with Avengers Assemble & Guardians Of The Galaxy is fun, even if it's to stop Loki from stealing Santa's powers & teach Iron Man the meaning of Christmas.
+Super Hero Squad's Reptil crossing over with Avengers Assemble and Guardians Of The Galaxy is fun, even if it is to stop Loki from stealing Santa's powers and to teach the heartless billionaire Iron Man the meaning of Christmas.

 Premiere: Dec 11, 2015